 Send staff engagement surveys to gauge their satisfaction.
 Employees want to feel heard — plain and simple.
 Sending out anonymous employee engagement surveys gives them a chance to tell you what’s really on their minds without fear of repercussions.
 With their feedback, you can better gauge what needs to change at your restaurant to foster a more positive workplace.

 Revamp your benefits package to meet evolving employee needs.
 More and more restaurants are offering jobs with benefits packages to attract and retain top-tier staff.
-According to Toast’s 2019 Restaurant Success Report, 31% of restaurants offer medical insurance to employees, with several major chains offering paid parental leave and tuition assistance.
+According to Toast’s 2019 Restaurant Success Report, 31% of restaurants in the U.S. offer medical insurance to employees, with several major chains offering paid parental leave and tuition assistance.

 Support employee mental health.
 The restaurant industry can be taxing, and the pandemic has only added additional stressors to an already stressful job.
-According to a recent study, the most commonly cited reason for leaving the hospitality industry was a desire for a new work environment.
+According to a recent study, the most commonly cited reason for leaving the hospitality industry in the U.S. was a desire for a new work environment.
 Fed up with high stress and difficult customers, employees are looking to other industries for work.
 If you can, providing extra paid time off can be extremely beneficial in reducing burnout and offering employees a chance to recharge.

 Give employees autonomy over scheduling shifts.
 Unpredictable hours and a lack of advance notice for shifts can make working in the restaurant industry extra challenging for parents and caregivers.
 Allowing employees to choose their shifts and creating an advanced schedule gives people time to find childcare and other caregiving arrangements, if necessary.